esteham/mini-school-attendance/AI_WORKFLOW.md

 * Initial skeleton code for REST API endpoints
 * Initial version of Dashboard and Attendance UI using Vue 3 Composition API
 * Writing the initial draft of README / AI_WORKFLOW
+* Took the full Docker setup from ChatGPT

 Primary tools: